 Seller's Description:

-Add this copy of Kim to cart. $1.45, fair condition, Sold by Discover Books rated 5.0 out of 5 stars, ships from Toledo, OH, UNITED STATES, published 1943 by Macmillan.
+Add this copy of Kim (Puffin Classics) to cart. $1.48, good condition, Sold by Zoom Books East rated 4.0 out of 5 stars, ships from Glendale Heights, IL, UNITED STATES, published 1996 by Puffin.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.